pyhost-app/pyhost-docs/source/docs/sites.md

 ![site create form](/assets/img/site-create.png)

-In order to create a site you will need to fill in the form on the main [server page](https://app.pyhost.io/servers).
+In order to create a site, you will need to fill in the form on the main [server page](https://app.pyhost.io/servers).
 There are two different routes you can take and the form takes 4 pieces of information:

 #### Domain

 ##### As a subdomain of PyHost

 If you **do not** have a domain ready for your site then you can use a Pyhost subdomain.
 If select the "I want to use a subdomain" option then you will only need to enter the URL prefix of the domain.
 If, for example, you enter `my-new-site` into the box then your site will be deployed at `http://my-new-site.pyhost.io`.
-One limitation is that you won't be able to have an SSL certificate for the site, but this will change in future.
+One limitation is that you won't be able to have an SSL certificate for the site, but this will change in the future.

-##### With your own custom domain
+##### With a custom domain

-If you have a custom domain that you want to use for your new site then you can enter it in the box with the "I already have a domain" option selected. domain of your new site e.g. `testsite.com`.
-It is important that this domain does not contain `http(s)://` and PyHost will not allow it.
+If you have a custom domain that you want to use for your new site then you can enter it in the box with the "I already have a domain" option selected.
+The domain of your new site e.g. `testsite.com`.
+This domain mustn't contain `http(s)://` and PyHost will not allow it.

 #### Git Repository